Hybrid Spintronic-CMOS Spiking Neural Network With On-Chip Learning: Devices, Circuits and Systems

 Here, $D$ represents the effective DMI constant and determines the strength of DMI field in such multilayer structures.
 A positive sign of $D$ implies right-handed chirality and vice versa.
 In the presence of DMI, the boundary conditions at the edges of the sample is given by,

 where, $A$ is the exchange correlation constant and $\widehat {\textbf {n}}$ represents the unit vector normal to the surface of the FM.
 The simulation parameters are given in Table I and was used for the rest of this work, unless otherwise stated.
-The parameters were obtained experimentally from magnetometric measurements of Ta(3nm)/Pt(3nm)/CoFe(0.6nm)/MgO(1.8nm)/Ta(2nm) nanostrips \cite{emori2013current,martinez2014current,emori2014spin}.
-Current density was estimated by assuming that the current flow is mainly through the FM-HM layers in the stack structure \cite{emori2013current,martinez2014current,emori2014spin}.
+The parameters were obtained experimentally from magnetometric measurements of Ta(3nm)/Pt(3nm)/CoFe(0.6nm)/MgO(1.8nm)/Ta(2nm) nanostrips \cite{emori2014spin}.
+Current density was estimated by assuming that the current flow is mainly through the FM-HM layers in the stack structure \cite{emori2014spin}.

 Fig. \ref{fig:calib}(a) shows the domain wall displacement in a CoFe sample with cross-section of $160nm \times 0.6nm$ for a charge current density of $J= 0.1 \times 10^{12} A/m^2$.
 The grid size was taken to be $ 4 \times 4 \times 0.6 nm^3$.
 Fig. \ref{fig:calib}(b) depicts the variation of the domain wall velocity with input charge current density.
 The velocity increases linearly with the current density and ultimately reaches a saturation velocity.
 The graphs are in good agreement with results illustrated in \cite{martinez2014current} for the same multilayer structure described in this section.
 Fig. \ref{fig:calib}(c) illustrates the fact that the domain wall displacement is directly proportional to the magnitude of the programming current (for domain wall velocities below the saturation regime).
-For a duration of $1ns$, a maximum current of $\sim 25 \mu A$ is required to displace the domain wall from one edge of the FM to the other edge.
-Hence, the maximum amount of energy dissipated to program the synapses from the OFF state to the ON state (or vice versa) is $\sim 0.24fJ$ ($I^2 \times R \times t$ energy dissipation).
+For a duration of $1ns$, a maximum current of $\sim 80 \mu A$ is required to displace the domain wall from one edge of the FM to the other edge.